-Add together your pre-requisite average and your cumulatie average and divide by 2 to arrive ar your Academic Score.
+Add your pre-requisite average and cumulative average and divide by 2 to determine your Academic Score.

 Ranking the applicant pool

-Academic Scores are then ranked from highest to lowest for two pools of applicants:
+Academic Scores are determined for each applicant and then ranked from highest to lowest for two seperate pools of applicants:

-- The first pool includes bona fide residents of Newfoundland and Labrador (see definition below).
+- One pool are bona fide residents of Newfoundland and Labrador (see definition below).

-- The second pool includes applicants who are NOT bona fide residents of Newfoundland & Labrador.
+- The second pool are applicants who are NOT bona fide residents of Newfoundland & Labrador.

 - After the interview, the Academic Score and the Interview Score are used to determine your Admission Score.
 Click here for more information about the Admission Score and offers of admission.

 - The Admission Scores are ranked from highest to lowest for each pool of applicants and at least 75% of the seats are offered to bona fide residents of Newfoundland & Labrador.